Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 - Non-steroidal anti-inflammatory drugs (NSAIDs)

-If you take corticosteroids, such as prednisone, now is a good time to wean off or reduce your dose
+If you take corticosteroids, such as prednisone, now may be a good time to wean off or reduce your dose

 Corticosteroids increase your risk of infections — even more so than biologics.
 They also carry a long list of other side effects, which is why they’re not optimal for long-term use.